CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/Bridgers.md

     ??? quote "Source code"

         This source code might vary slightly between different bridger implementations.
-This example is specific to the Arbitrum bridger.
+This example is specific to the `Bridger` contract for Arbitrum.

         === "ArbitrumBridger.vy"